ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/postgresql.md

 INSERT Queries on PostgreSQL side run as `COPY "table_name" (field1, field2, ... fieldN) FROM STDIN` inside PostgreSQL transaction with auto-commit after each `INSERT` statement.

 PostgreSQL Array types converts into ClickHouse arrays.
+Be careful in PostgreSQL an array data type column like Integer[] may contain arrays of different dimensions in different rows, but in ClickHouse only allows multidimensional arrays of the same dimension in all rows.

 ## Usage Example {#usage-example}